Home > GPU > GPU Buyer's Guide

 • For ray tracing, Nvidia is a better choice

-If you want a graphics card that is value-for-money and delivers robust performance, then we think that the RX 7900 XT might be a good fit.
+If you want a graphics card that offers value for money and delivers robust performance, then we think the RX 7900 XT might be a good fit.
 The GPU sports the new RDNA 3 architecture, which is suitable for demanding tasks like video editing and 3D rendering.

 If you look at the specs, the GPU comes with 5,376 stream processors, a base clock speed of 1,387 MHz, and a boost clock speed of 2,500 MHz – all of which points towards strong performance.
 Further, you also get 20GB GDDR6 VRAM and a 320-bit memory bus to work with, so you can expect faster processing.